Chevifier/QuestManager/documentation/Quest_Manager_API.md

         - `step_type`  - The type of step i.e `action_step`
         - `next_id` - The next steps id after this step.
         - `complete` - boolean stating if step is completed
+        - `meta_data` - A dictionary containing stored meta data for this step
     2. `incremental_step` - This step requires an amount of an item to be collected.
         - `id` - The ID of this step
         - `details` - Details for this step